erik1066/fast-csv/README.md

 Hana,55,1/1/1970,555-555-555X,unkn
 ```

-Let's suppose we want to validate this CSV file on the following rules:
+And let's suppose we want to validate this CSV file on the following rules:

 1. `NAME` must be 0-25 characters
 1. `AGE` must be an integer